Ski day trips from Munich for those who don’t own a car

 There are 2 ski areas around Germany’s highest peak – Zugspitze.
 The glacier slopes of Zugspitze resort are only 13 kilometres long.
 In Garmisch Classic you can enjoy yourself on 40 kilometres.
 If you are up to it, try the famous Kandahar descent, where FIS ski races are held.

 In winter, Deutsche Bahn offers special train & all-day ski ticket combinations from Munich for both resorts.
-While for Zugspitze, you need to get off in Garmisch-Partenkirchen station and change to Zugspitzbahn, for Garmisch Classic the train halts directly by the slopes at Hausberg.
+For Zugspitze, you need to get off in Garmisch-Partenkirchen station and change to Zugspitzbahn.
+For Garmisch Classic, the train halts directly by the slopes at Hausberg.
 Both rides take about 90 minutes.

 Tip: Lockers are provided at Hausberg, so you don’t need to carry shoes in your backpack all day long.